temporalio/documentation/docs/typescript/clients.md

 ### Start a Workflow (Non-Blocking)

+Schedule the start of a workflow (and specify [WorkflowOptions](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions)) and resolve immediately once the Server acknowledges receipt.
-Start a workflow without blocking with `client.start`, and then retrieve it later with `client.getHandle`:
+Then retrieve it later with `client.getHandle`:

 ```ts
 import { example } from './workflows';